imagej/imagej.github.io/_pages/scripting/generic-dialog.md

 ## Recalling previous entries using the PrefService

 It is convenient to have the previously entered parameters recalled at the next run of a given plugin.
 This is happening automatically for Script parameters (unless specified differently) but not for the GenericDialog class.
-Fortunately, it is still possible to make it works using the PrefService.
+Fortunately, it is still possible to make it work using the PrefService.

-Services are some ImageJ2/SciJava features that can be though of as some kind of package import at runtime.
-They are not available in a plain ImageJ 1.x, thus an alternative to recall parameter in ImageJ 1.x is to use a temp file to store the previously entered parameters.
+Services are some ImageJ2/SciJava features that can be thought of as some kind of package import at runtime.
+They are not available in the original ImageJ, thus an alternative to recall parameters in ImageJ is to use a temp file to store the previously entered parameters.
 Here's the link to the {% include javadoc project='SciJava' package='org/scijava/prefs' class='PrefService' %}.
 And below is a Jython example of how to use it.
 ```python